Swift Cursor Rules: iOS Development Architecture & Testing

 - Follow Swift API Design Guidelines and clean code principles

-- Implement proper separation of concerns (Views, ViewModels, Models, Services)
+- Organize modules with clear boundaries (Views, ViewModels, Models, Services)

-- Maintain consistent code formatting using SwiftFormat or similar tools
+- Keep formatting consistent using SwiftFormat or similar tools

 ### Framework Best Practices